 The consequences are on both mental and physical levels.
 WHO divides also into short and long-term consequences.
 Among the short- term and mental consequences, WHO indicates: a violation of physical integrity, autonomy, and privacy; anxiety, panic, depression, guilt.
 Among the consequences for the body are bleeding and infection from damage to genitalia during the examination; infections because of the unhygienic condition of the exam.

-Among the long-term consequences: trauma; isolation from or punishment by family and society; fear of death; unprotected and risky sexual behavior to “preserve” virginity.
+Among the long-term consequences: trauma; isolation from or punishment by family and society; fear of death; unprotected and risky sexual behaviour to “preserve” virginity.

 The virginity test divides women and girls into two categories: virgin and non-virgin.
 Because of this label, in some cases, victims have been murdered or attempted suicide in the name of “honor”.
-This kind of murders are known as “honor killings”, driven by the belief that the woman or the girl brought shame into the family.
+These kinds of murders are known as “honor killings”, driven by the belief that the woman or the girl brought shame into the family.
 Moreover, as pointed out in the interagency statement,

 “An unfavourable result may also lead to familial and societal condemnation and banishment from the community.
 Isolated, and without family and community support, these women are at heightened risk of certain forms of violence, including forced prostitution”.